tobymao/18xx/lib/engine/ability/README.md

   connect to each other.
 Default true.
 - `blocks`: If true and `when` is `sold`, then the step `TrackLayWhenCompanySold` will require a tile lay.
 Default false.
-- `reachable`: If true, when tile layed, a check is done if one of the controlling corporation's station tokens are reachable; if not a game error is triggered.
+- `reachable`: If true, when tile laid, a check is done if one of the controlling corporation's station tokens are reachable; if not a game error is triggered.
 Default false.
 - `must_lay_together`: If true and `count` is greater than 1, all the tile lays